rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 ```

 Oh, and one more thing!
-Don't forget to wrap your components with `React.memo` if they're **not** connected to the state.
-This will prevent unnecessary re-renders when the state updates.
+Don’t forget to wrap your **_components_** with `React.memo` if they’re not connected to the state.
+This prevents unnecessary re-renders when the state updates.

-And we're done implementing a small redux-like application state management in our react application!
+And we’re done implementing a small redux-like application state management in our react application!
 All within just 40 lines of code! ✨

 You can check out the complete example in [this Github repository](https://github.com/rishichawda/globalstate-hook-example).
 Please leave a star on the repository or comment here if you liked this article!

 <br />

-_If you have any suggestions or ideas you can also contact me through my [social media profiles](/)._
+_If you have any suggestions or ideas, you can also contact me through my [social media profiles](/)._

 _Thank you for reading!_ 😄